-Any student who has completed the requirements of one degree or certificate program may only matriculate in a new program with the following:
+Any student who has completed the requirements of one degree or certificate program may only matriculate in a new program with written consent of the Associate Vice President.
+The signed matriculation form must be placed on file in the Student Records Office prior to registration for an additional program.